guannanqu/guannanqu.github.io/_pages/about.md

 Office: Porter B22

-I am an assistant professor at the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+I am an associate professor at the Department of Electrical and Computer Engineering at Carnegie Mellon University.
 From 2019 to 2021, I was a CMI and Resnick postdoc in the CMS Department of California Institute of Technology, working with Prof. Steven Low and Prof. Adam Wierman.
 I obtained my Ph.D. degree from Harvard SEAS working with Prof. Na Li in 2019.
 I obtained my B.S. degree from Tsinghua University in Beijing, China in 2014.

 I am broadly interested in machine learning and decision making/control.
 My recent interest focuses on developing fundamental principles of machine learning and GenAI to make them interpretable, safe, and scalable.
 Coming from a traditional control background, I have also been interested in developing theories that make machine learning applicable in control of real-world large scale engineering systems.
 My research is interdisciplinary in nature that develops new mathematical tools in machine/reinforcement learning, control theory, optimization, network science.